-Each month, parishioners respond to local food insecurity issues by preparing nutritious meals for about 40 people in the Mansfield area.
+Our parishioners respond to local food insecurity issues by preparing nutritious meals for about forty people in the Mansfield area on a regular basis.
 The meals are prepared, cooked and packaged at Saint Gregory—then delivered to our neighbors who could use a little help.
 All parishioners are welcome to engage this heartfelt and spiritually rewarding ministry.

 Orthodox Life is the foundational adult education and enrichment ministry at Saint Gregory.
 A host of sessions are presented each quarter on Wednesday evenings; other offerings include post-Divine Liturgy discussions on Sundays, guest speakers and even seasonal retreats.
 The sessions are driven by discussion.
 The topics range from the lives of the Saints and the Sacraments to examinations of pastoral issues and the challenges of being an Orthodox Christian in modern America.
 Sessions are led by Fr.
 Alex and faithful parishioners.